 The surname Haberer was first found in Baden, where the family is considered to have made a great early contribution to early feudal society.
 The family became prominent in local affairs and branched into many houses, many of which acquired estates in the surrounding kingdoms, duchies, and counties.

-Important Dates for the Haberer family
+Early History of the Haberer family

 This web page shows only a small excerpt of our Haberer research.
 Another 85 words (6 lines of text) covering the years 1829, 1840, 1910, 1516 and 1590 are included under the topic Early Haberer History in all our PDF Extended History products and printed products wherever possible.